Conditions for entering the Schengen Area

 The foreigner who is not staying in a lodging house subject to the legislation on control of travellers must, within three working days of entering Belgium, register with the municipal administration of the place where they are staying, unless they fall under one of the categories of foreigners exempt from this obligation.

-2° the foreigner arrested and detained at a penal institution or at a facility for the protection of society.
+NB: the foreigner admitted to a hospital or similar nursing facility for treatment during a trip in Belgium and the foreigner arrested and detained at a penal institution or at a facility for the protection of society are exempt from presenting themselves to the municipal administration.

 This document is valid for a maximum of 90 days from the date of entry into Belgium, unless the foreigner holds a visa that stipulates a shorter duration.